Well, at the state of the coup speech, he said, let's make this a year of action.

 And you think that we're being tricked.

-And I'm telling you, is would it work on you?
+And I'm telling you, would it work on you?

-I don't think where the Republican Party is concerned, you're capable of being optimistic.
+I don't think where the Republican Party is concerned, you're capable of being optimistic, frankly.

 I think all of us are too suspicious.

-What we're going to be asking, why don't the Republicans get in gear and really cement it?
+What we're going to be asked, why don't the Republicans get in gear and really cement it?

-I understand I understand the trepidation here, but I I just when I say not capable of optimism about this, I'm simply saying I don't think there's there's that much faith.
+I understand the trepidation here, but I just, when I say not capable of optimism about this, I'm simply saying I don't think there's that much faith.

 People don't think our side doesn't think things can happen without them being involved.

-I know that the Tea Party is the Tea Party, they can sit home no matter what the politico says.
+I know that the Tea Party is the Tea Party.

-The Tea Party they're gonna sit at home and and and uh oh man, it's in the bag.
+The Tea Party, they're going to sit at home and, oh, man, it's in the bag.

 Democrats are giving up on the house.